Deserav/mouse-human-develop/README.md

 ## 2. Reproducing Previous Studies
 In advance, we start by reproducing existing studies to get a grip of workflow.
 The Gene Expression Omnibus (GEO) provides data produced by sequencing and microarray.
 Data deposited in the database are categorized among the following hierarchy:
-- Platform:
+- Platform: The method of generating data (ex Illumina HiSeq 4000)
-- DataSets:
+- DataSets: A refined version of Series that is a set of comparable Samples
-- Series:
+- Series: The collection of Samples that describe a whole study.
+Our focus.
-- Samples:
+- Samples: The sample source, method of analysis.
+The lowest of the hierarchy.

 Here we use data from Series since it provides the raw data from a complete study.
 We choose a study that analyzes development differences between human and mouse each.